jensenemily/jensenemily.github.io/index.md

 - Multi-timescale wide-area control of power networks with high shares of IBRs (with Prof. Bri-Mathius Hodge and PhD student Matt Baughman).
 - Control of nonlinear wave-like dynamics (with Prof. Cody Scarborough and undergraduate Andy Gusty).
 See our recent publication accepted to IEEE L-CSS [here](https://ieeexplore.ieee.org/document/11045777)!
 - Control and estimation of linear distributed parameter systems (PDEs) with limited communication (with PhD student Addie McCurdy)
-- Structures for Distributed Controllability \& Observability (with undergraduate student Yu Kang Kong)
+- PDE modeling of power network dynamics (with PhD student Izzy Collins)

 **Contact Info:** ejensen at colorado dot edu